Charl-AI/Charl-AI.github.io/src/blog/pandoc/index.md

 title: A Tiny Static Site Generator with Pandoc and Bash
 subtitle: For people who are allergic to frameworks.
 date: 2023-07-29
-word_count: X words ~Y minute read
+word_count: 1462 words ~5 minute read
 ---

 I recently decided to overhaul this website.
 The inciting incident came when, after over a year of not touching it, I tried to write a new post.
 The blog was being built with Jekyll and a template that I found online.
 When coming back to the repo, I realised that I had no idea how anything worked.